2019-20 Student Health Insurance Make Sure Your Health Is Covered

 - Preventive care

-- Coverage for all types of injuries, including sports and exercise injuries
+- Coverage for injuries, including sports and exercise injuries

 - Online tools to help you make informed care choices

-For 2016-17, certain groups of students are required by University policy to have health insurance coverage; these students include:
+For 2019-20, the following groups of students are required by University policy to have health insurance coverage that meets University requirements:

 - Dance and theatre majors (all concentrations)